 6) Amazing hand-me-downs

 I love a hand-me-down and it’s nice to add well-made items to that cycle.
-And with mog + bug the quality is great, so when your little one has grown out of an item, you can pass it on for somebody else to enjoy.
+With mog + bug the quality is great, so when your little one has grown out of an item, you can pass it on.

 7) The clothes are unique